hallamlab/mlLGPR/README.md

 ## Basic Description

-mlLGPR (multi-label Logistic Regression for Pathway Prediction) is a novel pathway prediction framework to recover metabolic pathways from large-scale metagenomics datasets and tackle some pathway related obstacles.
+mlLGPR (**m**ulti-**l**abel **L**ogistic Re**G**ression for **P**athway P**R**ediction) is a novel pathway prediction framework to recover metabolic pathways from large-scale metagenomics datasets and tackle some pathway related obstacles.
 Unlike the conventional supervised methods that assume each sample is associated with a single class label within a number of candidate classes, a metagenomics dataset usually comprises of multiple pathways per sample, thus, putting the problem in the context of a multi-label classification approach.
 The originality of our method lies:
 - in the search for potential pathways (given enzymatic reactions as inputs)
 - in the extraction of pathway/reaction transformation patterns
 - in the evaluation strategies and significance tests